-Picardan is a grape whose first mention talks about it being "very common", but has significantly decreased in plantings since then, with just over an acre reported to be planted in France.
-It's still relatively new to us at Tablas Creek, in production just since 2016, but we are excited by its bright finish and rich flavors that, since 2017, have been blended into our flagship white wine, Esprit de Tablas Blanc.
+Picardan is a grape whose first mention talks about it being "very common", but is now one of the world's rarest, with just over an acre planted in France.
+It's still relatively new to us at Tablas Creek, in production just since 2016, but we are sufficiently excited by its bright finish and rich flavors that since 2017 we have blended it into our flagship white wine, Esprit de Tablas Blanc.

-Picardan is rare nowadays, but its first mention in the historical record from 1715 talks about it being "very common", with "greenish, sweet and soft berries".1 It was cultivated under various names, including Araignan Blanc, Oeillade Blanche, and Gallet, in much of the south of France.
-The twin 19th Century plagues of powdery mildew and phylloxera appear to have dealt it a blow from which it never recovered2, and as of 2008 there was just over an acre reported in all of France.
-In fact, there is some debate as to whether it has survived a separate grape at all, as many of the samples that were selected for testing turned out to be either Clairette or Bourboulenc.3 Nevertheless, it is recognized in the official Chateauneuf-du-Pape regulations as a distinct grape, and the Perrins had enough confidence in its distinctiveness to supply us with a cutting when in 2003 we decided that we wanted the complete collection of Chateauneuf-du-Pape varieties.
+Picardan is rare nowadays, but its first mention in the historical record from 1715 talks about it being "very common", with "greenish, sweet and soft berries".
+It was cultivated under various names, including Araignan Blanc, Oeillade Blanche, and Gallet, in much of the south of France.
+The twin 19th Century plagues of powdery mildew and phylloxera appear to have dealt it a blow from which it never recovered, and as of 2008 there was just over an acre reported in all of France.
+Nevertheless, it is recognized in the official Chateauneuf-du-Pape regulations as a distinct grape, and the Perrins had enough confidence to supply us with a cutting when in 2003 we decided that we wanted the complete collection of Chateauneuf-du-Pape varieties.

 We have Picardan not because of any particular expectations for it, but because we wanted to complete set of Chateauneuf du Pape grapes to evaluate.
 We took cuttings from Beaucastel in 2003, brought it into quarantine at UC Davis, and it spent seven years in quarantine at U.C.
-Davis before being released to us in late 2010, propagated, and in 2013 planted into a half-acre block at the extreme western edge of our property.
+Davis before being released to us in late 2010, propagated, and in 2013 planted into a half-acre block at the extreme western edge of our property that increased the world's footprint by 40%.
 Our first production of Picardan off of these vines came in 2016.

 Picardan in the Vineyard & Cellar